 - Follow up to the last two questions: how many cores can you put on the highest density FPGA or a chip the density of the 1024 core Epiphany.

-- This topic was modified 2 months ago by bakul.
+- This topic was modified 6 years, 4 months ago by bakul_retired.

 We wish we could do capabilities, but caps break the C model and the C pointer representation, so selling a caps machine seems unlikely.
 There are subtle difference between the Mill grant-based model and caps, most evident when the argument to the RPC is some kind of linked structure such as a graph.
 In Mill it’s easy to pass a single node and annoying to pass the whole graph; in caps it’s vice versa.